moos3/blog/content/post/django-and-docker.md

 otherwise you can use localhost.
 In my case the ip is 192.168.99.100.
 So open a browser and visit http://192.168.99.100:8000.
 Again if you look at the docker-compose file under the ports directive we are forwarding port 8000 from our container to port 8000 on our machine running docker.

 #### 9. Add data persistence
-For development, you may want to add a presistent data container.
+For development, you may want to add a persistent data container.
 Whenever you start a new container from an image, you are starting completely fresh.
 That means when you start a new postgres container, it doesn't start with any data.
 You'll have to run migrations again, and you will have lost any data you my have added to some other container.
 This may seem odd at first, but in the end it's essential to the portability of containers.
 So in theory, we can create a data only container that will be mounted onto our postgres container.

 To do this, lets first create an image called pg_data.
 To do this we will need to create another Dockerfile.
 I normally create a directory called docker to manage my docker-related files.
 So this is what I'l do, but you can put the file wherever you'd like:
 ```